its-dirg/dirg-web/doc/overview.rst

 Functionality:
 -------------
 * Federated login with SAML2.
-* Login with username/password with sqlite 3 database.
+* Login with username/password with sqLite 3 database.
 * Login with username/password where users are defined in a json file.
 * Content management system.
 * Backup of CMS pages, menu and custom css.